PackeTsar/scriptfury/Ubuntu_Post_Install.md

-# Ubuntu 16 Server ![logo]
+# Ubuntu Server - Post-Install Setup ![logo]
-# Post-Install Setup

-Some setup processes to get Ubuntu 16 ready to use after initial install
+Some setup processes to get Ubuntu 14 or 16 ready to use after initial install

-Ubuntu 16 Server download is available from: [https://www.ubuntu.com/download/server][iso-download]
+Ubuntu Server download is available from: [https://www.ubuntu.com/download/server][iso-download]

 ###   Network Setup   ###
 -----------------------------------------